Jagan-18/Terraform_Doc/README.md

 }
 ```
 ---
+# Tell me about your project in terraform?
+> “In my recent project, I used Terraform to automate AWS infrastructure.
+I built reusable modules for VPC, EC2, RDS, and S3.
+We used remote state with S3 and locking with DynamoDB.
+Different environments like dev and prod were handled using separate variable files.
+The code was stored in Git, and GitHub Actions ran Terraform plan and apply as part of CI/CD.
+This helped us manage infrastructure consistently and reduce manual effort.”

+---
+---
 ## 2. Explain the concept of Terraform providers.
 - A **provider** in Terraform is responsible for interacting with external APIs to manage the lifecycle of resources.
 - Providers define the set of resources that can be created, read, updated, and deleted, such as AWS, Azure, Google Cloud, etc.